-The fastest way how to run the OSMNames geocoding service on your computer is to use Docker which provides a container with all the software components installed in Debian and already configured.
+The fastest way how to run the OSMNames geocoding service on your computer is to use Docker, which provides a container with all the software components installed in Debian and already configured.

 To start on your laptop/desktop with a graphical user interface, get the Kitematic and search for “osmnames-sphinxsearch”.
-This downloads and starts the container OSMNames software and with sample data (top 100k places worldwide).
+This downloads and starts the container OSMNames software along with sample data (top 100k places worldwide).
 The web service will run directly on your localhost.

 docker run -d -p 80:80 klokantech/osmnames-sphinxsearch

 In both cases - you can easily replace the sample data with your own file

 data.tsv, which has to be located in the container internal path